twilio/calworkshop/docs/quickstart.rst

 Private Conference Line
 -----------------------

-Many times during project assignements, you just need to get everyone on the same page.
+Many times during project assignments, you just need to get everyone on the same page.
 You can now have your own private conference line using the Conference noun and Dial verb.
 Put the following TwiML into your bin and save.
 Give your Twilio number to a few people around you.
 Have everyone call in and